 This year we are hosting our annual journalism awards dinner at the National Press Club in Washington, D.C.

-We are thrilled to present out panelists for this year's Awards Dinner.
+We are thrilled to present out panelists & moderator for the 2016 Awards Dinner.

 S. Mitra Kalita